rajendersaini/cabms/README.md

 cab management system

 There are many small cab owners who owns 1 or 2 cabs.
-Recently US laws have made it mandatory that booking deatils, customer details and other related trasanctions should be captured in a software system for certain period of time.
-There are many big players who uses advanced softwares to captures are route this information.
-These routing companies takes away a substential part of their earnings.
+Recently US laws have made it mandatory that booking details, customer details and other related transactions should be captured in a software system for certain period of time.
+There are many big players who uses advance softwares systems to captures customer information and route this information by dispatching this information to drivers.
+These routing companies takes away a substantial part of their earnings.

-Currenlty there is hardly any opensource software which cater these small cab owners, who have built their on customers over the years by doing hard work and always providing best to services.
+Currently there is hardly any open source software which cater these small cab owners, who have built their on customers over the years by doing hard work and by always providing best to services.

 cabms is created to help these small cab owners who needs very simple system to manage their clients.
 To begin with it will provide